datalad-handbook/book/docs/usecases/HCP_dataset.rst

 The :command:`datalad addurls` command (:manpage:`datalad-addurls` manual)
-allows to create (and update) potentially nested DataLad datasets from a list of download URLs that point to files.
+allows to create (and update) potentially nested DataLad datasets from a list of download URLs that point to the HCP files in the S3 buckets.
 By supplying subject specific ``.csv`` files that contain S3 download links, a subject ID, a file name, and a version specification per file in the HCP dataset, as well as information on where subdataset boundaries are, :command:`datalad addurls` can download all subjects' files and create (nested) datasets to store them in.
 With the help of a few bash commands, this task can be automated, and with the help of a `job scheduler <https://en.wikipedia.org/wiki/Job_scheduler>`_, it can also be parallelized.
-The results of this effort are one nested dataset per subject in the data release.

-As soon as files are retrieved and registered in the resulting datasets, their content can be dropped again via :command:`datalad drop`: The origin of the file was successfully recorded, and a :command:`datalad get` could retrieve file contents on demand, if required.
-Shortly after a complete download of the HCP project data, the datasets in which it has been aggregated are small in size, and yet provide access to the HCP data for anyone who has valid AWS S3 credentials.
+As soon as files are downloaded and saved to a datasets, their content can be dropped eith :command:`datalad drop`: The origin of the file was successfully recorded, and a :command:`datalad get` can now retrieve file contents on demand.
+Thus, shortly after a complete download of the HCP project data, the datasets in which it has been aggregated are small in size, and yet provide access to the HCP data for anyone who has valid AWS S3 credentials.

+At the end of this step, there is one nested dataset per subject in the HCP data release.
 If you are interested in the details of this process, checkout the hidden section below.

 .. findoutmore:: How exactly did the datasets came to be?

    .. note::

-      All code and tables necessary to generate the HCP datasets can be found on GitHub at `github.com/TobiadKadelka/build_hcp <https://github.com/TobiasKadelka/build_hcp>`_.
+      All code and tables necessary to generate the HCP datasets can be found on GitHub at `github.com/TobiasKadelka/build_hcp <https://github.com/TobiasKadelka/build_hcp>`_.

    The :command:`datalad addurls` command is capable of building all necessary nested subject datasets automatically, it only needs an appropriate specification of